WSMorrison/BricksThenMadeNow/README.md

 | item_partcount             | Integerfield | Integer              |
 | item_user_owned            | ManyToMany   | Many to many         |

-#### SKU model
+#### Sku model

-The SKU model containst he rest of the information about what the customer can buy.
-It extends the item model, which describes the Bricks Then Made Now set, and adds the price, an inventory field, and fields that indicate whether its a SKU for a physical, shippable item or a SKU for a digital instructions download that will not need to be shipped and have shipping fees included.
-The SKU model will also include an included instructions field that will contain the SKU for the digital instructions that will be included with a digital purchase, so that they will be unlocked for the customer with all purchases.
+The Sku model contains the rest of the information about what the customer can buy.
+It extends the Item model, which describes the Bricks Then Made Now set, and adds the price, an inventory field, and fields that indicate whether it is a Sku for a physical, shippable Item or a Sku for a digital instructions download that will not need to be shipped and will not have shipping fees included.
+The Sku model will also include an instructions URL field that will contain the URL for the digital instructions that will be included with a digital purchase, so that they will be unlocked for the customer with all purchases.

 This model is custom.